Blog | Planet Aid

 • Income: Established vendors earn an average of $650 per month, significantly higher than the national minimum wage of approximately $90.

-• Basic Needs: SHC meets the clothing needs of at least 85% of the population.
+• Access: SHC supplies clothing for more than 85% of the population.

-• Public Finances: The sector contributes around $35 million in taxes, funding essential social programs like education and healthcare.
+• Public Revenue: Approximately $35 million in taxes, support essential social programs like education and healthcare.

-Former Mozambican Prime Minister Luisa Diogo highlights that the SHC industry is not merely about providing clothing but offers dignity and opportunity.
+As former Mozambican Prime Minister Luisa Diogo notes, the SHC industry is not merely about providing clothing, but offering dignity, opportunity, and economic resilience.
 It sustains families, creates jobs, and generates significant tax revenue, underscoring the importance of economic diversity for Mozambique and Africa's growth.

 SHC and Global Sustainability Debate